safespring/docs/content/storage/s3-advanced.md

 ```

 ## Using presigned URLs
 It is possible to generate URLs to object which are presigned with a time limit how long the link is valid.
-This way it is possible to grant access to single objects without the need to use policies.
+This way it is possible to grant temporary access to single objects without the need to use policies.

 When you generated your s3.cfg file above there where two lines that maybe did not make any sense then: